SEA: Supervised Embedding Alignment for Token-Level Visual-Textual Integration in MLLMs: Method: Supervised Embedding Alignment

 \subsection{Token-Level Alignment}

 The use of an adapter aims to convert visual patches into LLM's embedding space.
-However, the current image-level approach falls short of achieving this adequately as shown in \Cref{fig:misalign}.
-We suggest using the semantic labels of each patch to directly guide the adapter in transforming visual patches into the LLM's embedding space, thereby reducing misalignment (See ~\Cref{fig:align}). \paragraph{Similarity-Weighted Sampling for Continuous Semantic Representation.} Due to the semantic continuity of visual tokens, we should identify an appropriate position for each visual token within the LLM's embedding space, ensuring it retains its continuous semantic representation.
+However, the current image-level approach falls short of achieving this adequately as shown in \Cref{fig:representation}.
+We suggest using the semantic labels of each patch to directly guide the adapter in transforming visual patches into the LLM's embedding space, thereby reducing misalignment.

+\paragraph{Similarity-Weighted Sampling for Continuous Semantic Representation} Due to the semantic continuity of visual tokens, we should identify an appropriate position for each visual token within the LLM's embedding space, ensuring it retains its continuous semantic representation.
 Specifically, for a given visual patch $v_{i}$ with its corresponding semantic labels $L_i=[w_1, \ldots, w_n]$ and similarity scores $S_i=[s_1, \ldots, s_n]$, we first normalize the similarity scores to get the sampling probability, and then sample a label for each patch based on $S^i_{norm}$ in Eq.~\eqref{norm}.

-\paragraph{A Localized Sampling Strategy.} To further enhance the effectiveness of contrastive learning and mitigate the issue of excessive similarity between samples, we adopt a localized sampling strategy.
+\paragraph{A Localized Sampling Strategy} To further enhance the effectiveness of contrastive learning and mitigate the issue of excessive similarity between samples, we adopt a localized sampling strategy.
 For each image, we perform sampling within a $k \times k$ window, ensuring that only one patch is sampled from each window.
 Consequently, a single image with $N$ visual patches will have $N / (k \times k)$ patches participating in contrastive learning.
 For visual patches sharing the same label in one batch, we randomly retain only one patch to ensure the effectiveness of contrastive learning.
 We then obtain a series of visual patches with labels, namely, $\{(x_{v_1},w_1),\ldots,(x_{v_N},w_N)\}$, where $N$ is the number of tokens in one batch.

 For each label $w_i$, we compute the corresponding text feature $t_i$ as follows: